X-T-E/Escape-Squirrel/README.md

 # Squirrel-Escape
-Get the squirrel to the other side without being spotted by the squirrel hunters
+Get the squirrel to the other side without being spotted by the squirrel hunters (Requires python 3 and pygame)

 NYOMBI WALTER WILLIAMS - 16/U/10669/PS
 KAYONDO TERRY WILLAM - 16/U/5812/PS